 On top of that, when we’re so busy, we tend to ignore ourselves and our health plan goes out the window.
 We may overeat, skip exercise, not get enough sleep.

 The next thing we know, it’s the week after Christmas.
-All the shopping is done, all the gifts have been opened and everyone’s gone home.
-Then you realize you fell off the deep end.
+All the shopping is done.
+All the gifts have been opened.
+Everyone has gone home.
+Then you realize you fell off the deep end with your health plan.
 This is when the “lows” set in.

 I’ll be honest, the holidays are usually a hard time for me.
 In the past, I’ve lost balance and not taken care of myself.
 My weight goes up and my spirits go down.
 Way down.